 Burley-in-Wharfedale is a village situated in the beautiful Wharfedale valley in West Yorkshire.
 It’s located eleven miles north west of Leeds and two miles from the market town of Otley.
-I’ve arrived today by train, Northern run regular services on the Wharfedale Line from both Leeds and Bradford, the journey taking around 25 minutes.
+I arrived by train as Northern run regular services on the Wharfedale Line from both Leeds and Bradford, the journey taking around 25 minutes.

 The railway station lies on the edge of the village where trains have been running since 1865.
 To reach the village centre I walked down the hill to the main road and here I found The Grange, a large stone detached building which was used as a private residence until early in the 20th century before being taken over by Burley Urban District Council in 1905.
 In recent years it has been used as an adult education centre.
 The attractive Roundhouse, a village landmark featured above lies in its grounds.